 - Have ready an 8x11-inch ceramic or glass dish.

-- Dump the peach pie filling in the dish, spreading to cover the whole pan.
+- Dump the canned peaches with the syrup into the dish, spreading to cover the whole pan.

 For the topping:

-- Top the peaches with this, smoothing it out slightly.
-It will not cover it completely and that is fine.
-Don't stir it and mix it with the peach filling, simply smooth it out a little.
+- Top the peaches with this mixture, smoothing it slightly but leaving the edges uncovered.
+It will not cover them completely and that is fine.
+Don't stir or mix it with the peach filling, simply smooth it out a little.

-- Bake for 40-45 minutes, until golden and dry, checking close to the end of the baking time by lifting here and there the topping making sure it's completely baked inside.
-Bake it more if necessary, until the top is dry and the filling bubbles around the edges.
+- Bake for 40-45 minutes, until golden and dry and the filling bubbles around the edges, checking close to the end of the baking time by carefully lifting the topping to ensure it's fully baked inside.
+Bake it more if necessary.

-- Serve warm plain or with whipped cream or a scoop of ice cream.
+- Serve warm and plain, with whipped cream or a scoop of vanilla ice cream (the best way in my opinion).

 Notes

-Serving it: as with most fruit and simple desserts, I find that the best way is slightly warm with a scoop of vanilla ice cream.
+- Serving it: as with most fruit and simple desserts, I find the best way is slightly warm with a scoop of vanilla ice cream.
 But, if that's not possible - because you don't have access to an oven or fridge - it's also really good at room temperature.
-Adding some additional fresh raspberries or berry sauce also works wonderfully with the peach.
+Adding fresh raspberries or a berry sauce also works wonderfully with the peach.

 Sheri lynn speis I says